BUPT-GAMMA/GammaGL/examples/hid_net/readme.md

 - Paper link: [https://arxiv.org/abs/2312.08616](https://arxiv.org/abs/2312.08616)
 - Author's code repo: [https://github.com/BUPT-GAMMA/HiD-Net](https://github.com/BUPT-GAMMA/HiD-Net).
-Note that the original code is implemented with Tensorflow for the paper.
+Note that the original code is implemented with Torch for the paper.

 How to run